cazhang/digit_classifier/readme.md

-Implementation of simple digit image classification
+# Python Digit Image Classification

-key features:
+## Key Features:
-- ZMQ is used for message passing
+- zmq is used for message passing
-- separate/simultaneous simulations are provided
+- includes separate(v1) and simultaneous(v2) demos
-- docker support is enabled for simultaneous version
+- docker support is enabled for simultaneous version (v2)

-see v1/v2 sub-folders for details
+See readme in v1/v2 sub-folders for more details